hcWang942/hcwang942.github.io/content/authors/admin/_index.md

 ## About Me

-Wang Haocheng is a researcher focusing on large language models for formal mathematical reasoning and automated theorem proving.
-With experience at ByteDance and DeepSeek AI, his work centers on developing innovative approaches to enhance LLMs' reasoning capabilities through supervised fine-tuning and reinforcement learning.

-His research interests include formal theorem proving, agent building, and reinforcement learning.
-Wang has contributed to multiple research papers including "DeepSeek-Prover-V2: Advancing Formal Mathematical Reasoning via Reinforcement Learning for Subgoal Decomposition" and "DeepSeek-Prover-V1.5: Harnessing Proof Assistant Feedback for Reinforcement Learning and Monte-Carlo Tree Search."

-Currently pursuing a PhD in Data Science and Analytics at HKUST(GZ), Wang is passionate about bridging the gap between artificial intelligence and formal mathematics.
+Wang Haocheng is a Scientific Assistant at ETH Zürich (D-INFK) and incoming PhD candidate at HKUST(GZ), specializing in formal mathematical reasoning and automated theorem proving using large language models.
+His research bridges artificial intelligence and formal mathematics, focusing on developing intelligent systems that can understand, reason about, and prove mathematical theorems.

+With extensive research experience at leading AI companies including DeepSeek AI and ByteDance, Wang has contributed to breakthrough work in automated theorem proving, achieving state-of-the-art results on benchmark datasets.
+His publications include pioneering work on **DeepSeek-Prover-V1.5** and **DeepSeek-Prover-V2**, which combine reinforcement learning with Monte-Carlo tree search for enhanced mathematical reasoning capabilities.

+Currently at ETH Zürich, Wang is developing multi-LLM agent systems for autoformalization and formal reasoning in theoretical computer science, while also serving as a teaching assistant for courses on formalizing analysis of algorithms.
+His work represents a significant contribution to the emerging field of AI-assisted mathematical research and formal verification.

+Wang is passionate about making mathematical reasoning more accessible through AI and is actively involved in the formal theorem proving community, contributing to projects like Mathlib4 and developing new benchmarks for evaluating mathematical reasoning in AI systems.